Do Prenatals Improve Chances of Pregnancy and Boost Fertility?

 Will prenatal vitamins make you more likely to get pregnant?
 Find out by reading our detailed guide and get tips to improve your chances of conception naturally.

 Prenatal care is important when TTC, and one step is usually taking prenatal supplements.
 You've likely already heard a lot about prenatals, and that's because taking a daily prenatal vitamin is so important for your already (or soon to be) developing baby.
 So you know that they're good for you-but what goes in a prenatal vitamin?
-What exactly are their benefits? and do prenatal vitamins help you get pregnant or improve your chances of getting pregnant?
+What exactly are their benefits? and do prenatal vitamins help you get pregnant or improve your chances?

 What Goes in a Prenatal Vitamin?

 - Folate: The CDC recommends folate specifically to women of reproductive age to prevent neural tube defects such as spina bifida.

 - Iron: Iron is important for making the extra red blood cells you’ll need for pregnancy and can decrease the chances of complications such as low birth weight and preterm delivery.
-You can find highly bioavailable elemental iron in our prenatal vitamins, as well as our vegan iron supplements.
+You can find high purity iron in our prenatal vitamins, as well as our vegan iron supplements.

 - Calcium: Calcium and vitamin D are helpful for building strong bones and teeth for you and your baby.